JonnoB/PowerGridNetworking/README.md

 # Power Grid Networking
 ## An R package for complex network analysis of cascading failures on power grids.

 The R package is a general set of functions that can be used for DC simulation of cascading failures on the power grid.
-It provides the tools necessary to run reproducible simulations in accordance with the PEARL framework discussed in [Bourne et al 2019](https://arxiv.org/abs/1907.12848).
+It provides the tools necessary to run reproducible simulations in accordance with the PEARL framework discussed in [Bourne et al. 2019](https://arxiv.org/abs/1907.12848).
 It also includes functions for simulating targeted and random attacks on a given power network.
 The package provides support for networks with Line limits as well as functions for generating line limits using either proportional loading or a linear models derived from real line limit data.

 # Instructions